-The proposed works are largely planned for grassy verge habitat.
-Bat surveys included a visual inspection during daylight hours of trees and hedgerows within the area and an assessment for roosting bats.
+The proposed works are largely planned for arable land, with immature treeline/ hedgerow / linear woodland to the west and northwest.
+Bat surveys included a visual inspection during daylight hours of trees and hedgerows within the area, an assessment for roosting bats.
 Bat habitat suitability was assessed as per Collins' Bat surveys for professional ecologists: Good practice guidelines (3rd edn.) which sets out the need for bat surveys and the methodology to assess habitats for bat suitability.
 It is considered that a bat roost survey was not required owing to the nature and condition of the hedges that would be impacted by the project.
-With the assumption made that the hedgerow on site provides a commuting and foraging habitat irrespective of activity levels.
-The hedgerows and trees have low suitability bat habitat as it does not provide enough space, shelter, protection to be used by a large number of bats on a regular basis.
+With the assumption made that the hedgerows on site is providing a commuting and foraging habitat irrespective of activity levels.
+The hedgerows have low suitability bat habitat as it does not provide enough space, shelter, protection to be used by a large number of bats on a regular basis.
 However, the habitat is connected to the wider landscape that could be used by bats for foraging such as trees, scrub, grassland or water and can be determined 'Moderately suitable' in terms of connectivity.